lsieben97/Interpic/README.md

 The main studio assembly containing the studio application.
 ### Interpic.UI
 Contains style files as well as all icons used by the studio.
-### Interpic.Extensions
-Contains the extension system. as well as the `IStudioEnvironment` class which the studio implements.
 ### Interpic.Models
 Contains the object model interpic uses.
 ### Interpic.Alerts